lee-treehouse/-Tobor-/docker-mount/fixtures/README.md

 - `explore_table_boundaries.txt`

-provides instructions that allow the table boundaries to be accessed and reoprted on.
+provides instructions that allow the table boundaries to be accessed and reported on.
 These instructions will

 - start at the South West corner
 - MOVE North to the North West corner and REPORT